noderaider/koaproxy/md/README.md

 **This library is currently in a state of rewrite.
 Some of the documentation has not yet been rewritten.
 Stay tuned.**

-* Rewrite with ES modules as es-http-proxy - Done
+* Rewrite with ES modules as es-proxy - Done
 * Get all tests passing with ES6+ mocha - Done
 * Write koaproxy
   * async / await friendly promise based